Can pugs swim?

-Finally, pug’s legs and feet are not designed for swimming.
+Finally, the pug’s legs and feet are not designed for swimming.

-The legs are too short of moving through the water effectively, and without the webbing between toes that some other dog breeds have, paddling hard enough to keep afloat takes more energy than it should.
+The legs are too short to move through the water effectively, and without the webbing between toes that some other Chinese dog breeds have, paddling hard enough to keep afloat takes more energy than it should.

 How to Tell If Your Pug Likes the Water

-Any dog can be trained to behave while in the water, but it’s certainly a much easier task if your pug enjoys it.
+Any dog can be trained to behave in the water, but it’s a much easier task if your pug enjoys it.

 Despite their weaknesses when it comes to swimming, some pugs do love playing in the water, so don’t give up hope!